+The decrease in commercial risk-based enrollment was a result of disciplined pricing in a continued competitive environment and a decrease in individual policy customers due in part to customers moving to public exchanges.
 The decrease in number of people served under commercial fee-based arrangements was primarily due to the loss of a large state employer account.
-The decrease in commercial risk-based enrollment was a result of disciplined pricing in a continued competitive environment and a decrease in individual policy customers due in part to customers moving to public exchanges.
-Medicare Advantage participation increased year-over-year despite the significant funding reductions, which caused us to exit certain markets, reduce product offerings, adjust networks and reduce benefits for 2014.
-Over half of the Medicaid growth was driven by Medicaid expansion under the ACA with the remaining growth from existing markets and programs.
+Medicare Advantage participation increased year-over-year despite the significant funding reductions, which caused us to exit certain markets in January 2014, reduce product offerings, adjust networks and reduce benefits for 2014.
+Nearly 60% of the Medicaid growth was driven by Medicaid expansion under the ACA with the remaining growth from the combination of states launching new programs to complement established programs and market approaches and growth in those traditional programs.
 Medicare Supplement growth reflected strong customer retention and new sales.
-The number of people served internationally grew year-over-year primarily due to an acquisition, partially offset by decreases attributable to the strengthening of pricing in Brazil in response to regulatory requirements that are causing health care costs and utilization to rise.
+The number of people served internationally decreased year-over-year primarily due to price increases in Brazil in response to the increasing costs of mandated health care benefits.
 In our Medicare Part D stand-alone business, the number of people served increased primarily as a result of new product introductions and strong customer retention in the market.

-UnitedHealthcare's revenue growth during the three and six months ended June 30, 2014 was due to growth in the number of individuals served in our public and senior markets businesses, revenues to recover ACA Fees, price increases reflecting underlying medical cost trends and favorable revenue true-ups in federal and state-based benefit programs, partially offset by decreased commercial risk-based enrollment and a reduced level of Medicare Advantage funding.
+UnitedHealthcare's revenue growth during the three and nine months ended September 30, 2014 was due to growth in the number of individuals served in our public and senior markets businesses, revenues to recover ACA Fees and commercial price increases reflecting underlying medical cost trends, partially offset by decreased commercial risk-based enrollment and a reduced level of Medicare Advantage funding.